painter99/painter99/README.md

   * Git: Version management for team projects and documentation of testing processes

 ### 📚 Professional Literature and Continuous Education

-To deepen my understanding of cybersecurity and IT, I'm studying professional literature:
+To deepen my understanding of cybersecurity, software testing, and IT in general, I am studying the following professional literature and materials:

 1. **"Kryptografie okolo nás" (Cryptography Around Us) by Karel Burda, 2019**
    - Practical view on cryptography in everyday life